From Scourging Rebellion

-From Scourging Rebellion is a 1746 song composed by the German-born British George Frideric Handel.
+From Scourging Rebellion (also called Your glasses charge high, 'tis in brave William's praise) is a 1746 song composed by the German-born British George Frideric Handel.
 It was composed in the wake of the Jacobite Rebellion of 1745 to celebrate Prince William, Duke of Cumberland, the younger son of the Hanoverian king George II of Great Britain.
 Cumberland, recalled from command of the Pragmatic Army in the Low Countries, oversaw the decisive victory over the Jacobites at the Battle of Culloden on 16 April 1746.
 It was sung at Vauxhall Gardens on 15 May 1746.

+Lyrics

+The lyrics for From Scourging Rebellion are present in Jacobite Relics where it is titled Your glasses charge high, 'tis in brave William's praise and is set to the tune of Lillibullero instead of the tune created by Handel.
+The lyrics present in that book are as follows: